FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       [[findobj]]
          find_fwhm = 7.4

 A related parameter you may need to modify is the radius around the peak of the trace to use for boxcar extraction of the source, *which is specified in arcseconds*.
-The DeVeny default value is 1.9(for a total boxcar width of 3.8centered on the trace).
-You will want this parameter to be :math:`\sim1.3\times` the seeing to encompass nearly 100% of the flux assuming a Gaussian profile.
-So, for the aforementioned 2.5seeing, you should specify:
+The DeVeny default value is 1.9" (for a total boxcar width of 3.8" centered on the trace).
+You will want this parameter to be ~1.3x the seeing to encompass nearly 100% of the flux assuming a Gaussian profile.
+So, for the aforementioned 2.5" seeing, you should specify:

 .. code-block:: ini